 As a result, QA in the contact center is ripe for disruption.

-Quality programs, driven by Voice AI, are growing more automated, more accurate, more efficient, and more relevant to agents.
+Quality programs, driven by contact center AI, are growing more automated, more accurate, more efficient, and more relevant to agents.
 It's benefiting organization leaders across customer experience, compliance, and learning and development, to supervisors and managers, to quality analysts, to the agents on the front lines.
+Here are 6 predictions for the future of call center quality management:

 Today, forward-thinking companies automate about 30% of their processes, a number that continues to climb.
 They're starting with the most basic and tedious tasks - high-volume and easily automated jobs.